PrefectHQ/prefect/docs/concepts/artifacts.md

 ### Creating Markdown Artifacts

 To create a markdown artifact, you can use the `create_markdown_artifact()` function.
-For artifacts to appear in the Artifacts page of the Prefect UI, provide a name to `create_markdown_artifact()` in the `key` field.
-Without a `key`, artifacts will only be visible in the artifacts tab of the associated flow run or task run.
-Keys allow you to view the history of your artifact over time.
+To create multiple versions of the same artifact and/or see them on the Artifacts page of the Prefect UI, provide a `key` argument to the `create_markdown_artifact()` function to track and view an artifact's history over time.
+Without a `key`, the artifact will only be visible in the artifacts tab of the associated flow run or task run."

 ```python
 from prefect import flow, task